zhonghan721/tp/docs/UserGuide.md

 ---

-# Command Summary
+# Feature Summary

-Here is a brief introduction to the commands that you will be using in HomeBoss.
+Here is a brief introduction to all the features in HomeBoss.
 For more detailed information, please refer to the [Features](#features) section.

 ### User

-_These are commands for managing your user account in HomeBoss._
+_These are features for managing your user account in HomeBoss._

 - `register` - Registers a new user account to use HomeBoss.
 - `login` - Logs in to your user account.
 - `update` - Updates your user account details.
+- `recover account` - Recovers your user account.
 - `logout` - Logs out of your user account.
-- `recover account` - Recovers your user account.
 - `delete account` - Deletes your user account.

 ### Customer

-_These are commands for managing your customers in HomeBoss._
+_These are features for managing your customers in HomeBoss._

 - `customer add` - Adds a customer to the address book.
 - `customer find` - Finds customers whose names contain any of the given keywords.
 - `customer list` - Lists all customers in the address book.
+- `customer view` - Shows the details of the specified customer.
 - `customer edit` - Updates the details of an existing customer in the address book.
 - `customer delete` - Deletes the specified customer from the address book.

 ### Delivery

-_These are commands for managing your deliveries in HomeBoss._
+_These are features for managing your deliveries in HomeBoss._

 - `delivery add` - Adds a delivery to the delivery book.
+- `delivery find` - Finds deliveries whose names contain any of the given keywords.
 - `delivery list` - Lists all deliveries in the delivery book.
 - `delivery view` - Shows the details of the specified delivery.
+- `delivery edit` - Updates the details of an existing delivery in the delivery book.
 - `delivery status` - Changes the status of a specified delivery.
 - `delivery note` - Creates a note for a specified delivery.
 - `delivery delete` - Deletes the specified delivery from the delivery book.

 ### Miscellaneous

-_These are general commands for using HomeBoss._
+_These are general features in HomeBoss._

+- `exit` - Exits the program.
 - `help` - Shows a list of commands and their usage.
-- `exit` - Exits the program.
 - `clear` - Clears both customer and delivery database. **Warning:** This action is irreversible.

 ---